-During the supervised practice, the intern is expected to devote full attention to the experience, which is demanding.
-If employment is an absolute necessity, it should be kept to a minimum and confined only to weekends or scheduled breaks at the supervised practice sites.
-Employment schedule should not interfere with supervised practice schedules.
-This may include but is not limited to leaving site early or asking for other supervised schedule modifications.
-Failure to complete all of the required supervised practice hours and assignments prescribed to each course/rotation for any reason, including work time, will prevent the intern from registering for subsequent CPD courses until all requirements for the specific rotation are successfully met.
-This may delay graduation from the CPD.
+During supervised practice course, interns are expected to devote full attention to the experience, which is demanding.
+If employment is an absolute necessity, it should be kept to a minimum and confined only to weekends or scheduled breaks from the supervised practice sites.
+An employment schedule should not interfere with supervised practice schedules.
+This may include but is not limited to leaving the supervised practice site early or asking the preceptor for other schedule modifications.
+Failure to complete all of the required supervised practice hours and assignments prescribed to each course/rotation for any reason, including work time, will prevent the intern from registering for subsequent MSD courses until all requirements for the specific rotation are successfully met.
+This may delay graduation from the MSD.

-Interns cannot have any expectation of employment by the supervised practice facility during or after the completion of the CPD.
+Interns cannot have any expectation of employment by the supervised practice facility during or after the completion of the MSD.
 Interns are not paid any compensation during supervised practice except in rare circumstances.